cchfvirus/Nipah-Virus-High-Resolution-Risk-Mapping/README.md

 **Uncertainty Layers (500m)**

-Standard deviation (SD) surfaces are provided to show model uncertainty based on the posterior SD of Smoothed Risk (Population and Landcover).
+Standard deviation (SD) surfaces are provided to show model uncertainty based on the posterior SD of smoothed risk (Population and Landcover).
 These layers help users understand where predictions are more stable and where additional caution or further data collection may be warranted.

 **Vector Overlays**